jeaye/blog.jeaye.com/_posts/2016-05-30-https-illusion.md

 ---
 title: HTTPS and the illusion of privacy
-tags: [http, https, ssl, tls, security]
+tags: [http, https, ssl, tls, security, privacy]
 ---

 With the rise of per-website encryption, and the